aerhianna/tycho/README.md

 **MacOS**

-> [!CAUTION]
-> The instructions for MacOS are still incomplete
->
 If you are using macOS you will need to install
    - Xcode from the app store
    - the Xcode command line tools by entering sudo xcode-select —install on the command line
    - XQuartz https://www.xquartz.org
    - Mac users will also need to download and install a fortran compiler.
-The easiest one is located at http://hpc.sourceforge.net/.
-Get the gcc package for your version of macOS and processor (M series or Intel).
-GCC comes with gfortran) and follow the instructions on the website.

 Two security settings will need to be checked.
 1) Under System Settings -> Privacy & Security set Allow Applications downloaded from App Store and identified developers
 2) Under System Settings -> Privacy & Security -> Developer Tools allow the Terminal to run software locally that does not meet the system's security policy.
+By default macOS does not allow unsigned executables to run as a security measure.
+If you do not see the options above, most likely because you are running an old version of macOS, enter sudo spctl —master-disable at the command line.

-As an alternative, you can Install the [Homebrew package manager](https://brew.sh/) and use it to install gcc and gfortran.
+You can Install the [Homebrew package manager](https://brew.sh/) and use it to install gcc and gfortran.
-This has extra steps, but Homebrew can be useful for installing other software packages.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"